 Big Men and their Tribes

 I was terribly naïve back then, and it took me a few hours to realise that these Big Men demanded the highest respect.
 At first I approached them like your usual office buddies, friendly, respectful, but not with the highest level of respect.
 Society in PNG is made up of tribes, the tribe is the only thing that matters.
-There are tens of thousands of tribes and about 800 different languages.
+There are more than 800 tribes and more than 800 different languages.
 Not dialects, but unique languages that are at least as different as Dutch is from German or Italian from Spanish.
 Many of those languages are spoken by fewer than 1,000 people.

 Besides my boss, there was only one other Caucasian colleague.
 Another Western colleague had just died from some mysterious infection a few days earlier.
 Her body was still being examined by U.N. experts in hazmat suits in a tent a few kilometres away.
 Everyone was a bit concerned, that she might have infected others before passing away.